satwikkansal/wtfpython/README.md

   >>> assert a == b, "Values are not equal"
   Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
-  AssertionError: Values aren not equal
+  AssertionError: Values are not equal
   ```

 * As for the fifth snippet, most methods that modify the items of sequence/mapping objects like `list.append`, `dict.update`, `list.sort`, etc. modify the objects in-place and return `None`.
 The rationale behind this is to improve performance by avoiding making a copy of the object if the operation can be done in-place (Referred from [here](http://docs.python.org/2/faq/design.html#why-doesn-t-list-sort-return-the-sorted-list)).